petr-kalinin/progtexts2/python_basics_en/6_functions.rst

    x = abc()

 Arguments do not have to be numbers; they can take any values that common variables can take (arrays, strings, etc.).
-Certainly at the same time you need the interpretation of the argument inside the function and assignment of this argument when calling it to be the same: if the function expects an array to be passed to it as an argument, and you pass a number, then hardly anything good will happen.
+Certainly you need the interpretation of the argument inside the function and at the moment of the call to be the same: if the function expects an array to be passed to it, and you pass a number, then hardly anything good will happen.
 The function will try to execute the code, but highly likely it will just stumble upon an error somewhere.
 (This, of course, should be applied